Dining Guide

 Cathedral Cove, near Hahei is a popular tourist destination located within the Te-Whangaui-A-Hei Marine Reserve.
 The Cove gets its name from the naturally formed “Cathedral” archway carved out by the sea and wind over thousands of years.
 It is only accessible by foot, boat/water taxi or kayak for the adventurous.

 This 2.5km (1.6 miles) coastal walk takes you past quintessential Coromandel scenery of pohutukawa trees and white sandy beaches.
-As well as Cathedral Cove itself, there are many beautiful places to explore along the way including Gemstone Bay and Stingray Bay (known for being wonderful diving and snorkelling spots).

-The walk takes around 30 mins each way but you’ll want to allow time to enjoy the sights along the way as well as time at Cathedral Cove itself.
+The walk takes around 30-45 mins each way but you’ll want to allow time to enjoy the sights along the way as well as time at Cathedral Cove itself.

 The public start of the walkway is in Hahei, a 10 minute drive from Flaxmill.
 Follow Grange Road (just past the Hahei shops) up the hill to the start of the track.

-Or, instead of accessing the walkway from Hahei, there is a private walkway, the Cathedral Cove Gateway Trail which meanders through farmland from Lees Road and joins the main track half way along.
+Instead of accessing the walkway from Hahei, there is a private walkway, the Cathedral Cove Gateway Trail which meanders through farmland from Lees Road and joins the main track half way along.
 There is an entry fee to access this walkway which includes car parking.

 Hahei and the start of the main walkway is a 10 minute drive from Flaxmill.
 If you wish to walk the new Gateway trail, this is located off Lees Road (on your left on the main road through before you get to Hahei).